 Note: There’s another version of these cookies that can be found in Trieste and Friuli.
 They’re made in three colors (cream, brown and pink) and range from crisp to soft.
 You can find a recipe for them in Italian at FAVE DEI MORTI di Graziana.

 This article was posted on Saturday, November 2nd, 2013 at 5:31 pm and is filed under Cookies, Countries & Cultures, Cuisine, Day of the Dead Recipes, Desserts, Fave dei morti, Holiday Recipes, Italian, Italian Cuisine, Italy, Languages, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply